 This soup is one of those great little cooking secrets.
 Serve it to company, and they’ll think you spent hours perfecting the flavor.
 Really though, it takes less than 30 minutes to make.

-3 Using an immersion blender (or blender if necessary), blend the soup to a smooth consistency.
+- Using an immersion blender (or blender if necessary), blend the soup to a smooth consistency.
 Add 1 cup milk.
-Top with croutons and a little parmesan and serve immediately.
+Top with croutons and a little Parmesan cheese and serve immediately.